minosg/piblinker/README.md

 if nothing is received.
 If the byte is received, then it will set UART mode as default.

-This behavior can be tested using ```piblinker -a``` , but when using the library to custom projects that will power cycle ensure that
+This behavior can be tested using ```piblinker -a``` , but when using the library in custom projects, which may power cycle ensure that

 ~~~~~~
 PiBlinker.uart_activate()